infozenfrance/Phraseanet-Docs/en/User/Guide/Thesaurus.rst

 .. topic:: The essential

-    The Thesaurus is a documentary language manageemnt tool.
+    The Thesaurus is a documentary language management tool.
 In Phraseanet, its implementation is optional.
 It is used with the Phrasea engine and is not compatible with the Sphinx engine.